 So far these are all of the things that are taught to you within the first 20 minutes of the game, but there is a lot more to it.
 Really getting the hang of combat, learning when to ‘Cancel’ attacks in order to chain them together, and effectively getting into a flow takes hours of practice.
 But when you do grasp everything, it all works beautifully.

 Plus there are a total of fourteen different classes in the game, divided across three different roles; Attacker, Defender, and Healer.
-Each of these have their own selection of Arts and Talent Arts, and on top of this, there are Master Arts, Fusion Arts, and even Chain Arts.
+Each of these has its own selection of Arts and Talent Arts, and on top of this, there are Master Arts, Fusion Arts, and even Chain Arts.
 As you play through the story you also unlock Ouroboros Arts, which allows two of your party members to fuse into one gigantic being in order to greatly increase your offensive capabilities and gain access to a whole new slew of abilities.

 The point is that there are a lot of different options available for class customization, but we won’t go into any of the more complex stuff here because frankly speaking, I don’t think I can explain them properly without completely overwhelming myself and our readers.
 And sometimes it’s more fun to discover stuff for yourself as you play the game.